eclipse/epsilon-website/mkdocs/docs/doc/articles/epsilon-in-ecore/index.md

  - Setting Delegate supports getting an initial or derived computed value for an EStructuralFeature
  - Invocation Delegate supports the execution of a function defined by an EOperation

 Epsilon supports using EOL for setting and invocation delegation and EVL for validation delegation.
-Delegate registration and delegate implementation are added to the ECore model via EAnnotations.
+Delegate registration and delegate implementation are added to the Ecore model via EAnnotations.

 ## Delegate Registration